Vocabulary for Universal Approximation: A Linguistic Perspective of Mapping Compositions: Introduction

 \subsection{Outline}

 We state the main result for universal approximation in Section \ref{sec:main}, which includes notations, main theorems, and ideas for construction and proof.
 Before providing the detailed construction in Section \ref{sec:construction}, we add a Section \ref{sec:warmup} to introduce flow maps and the techniques we used.
+The linguistic implication of our results is given in Section \ref{sec:flow_grammar}.
 Finally, in Section \ref{sec:conclusion} we discuss the result of this paper.
-All formal proof of the theorems are provided in the Appendix.
+All formal proof of the theorems is provided in the Appendix.